postgres-ai/docs/docs/guides/cloning/connect-clone.md

 ---
-title: Connect to a Database Lab clone
+title: How to connect to Database Lab clones
 ---

 [↵ Back to Cloning guides](/docs/guides/cloning)